Raquel Naa Ayorkor Ammah

-Raquel Naa Ayorkor Ammah (born 12 August 1987) and known by the stage name Raquel, is a Ghanaian musician, composer, choreographer, actress and script writer.
+Raquel Naa Ayorkor Ammah (born 12 August 1987), known mononymously as Raquel, is a Ghanaian musician, composer, choreographer, actress and script writer.
 She is popularly known for her hit song "Sweetio" which featured Sarkodie.

 Early life

 Raquel was born in the United Kingdom by Ghanaian parents.
 She grew up in West London with her mother, two brothers and a sister.
 Raquel attended many schools because her family moved houses a few times.
 However, her favourite schools remained Hogarth Primary School based in Chiswick, and West Thames College.

 Career

 Raquel officially entered the music scene in 2005 and has since shared the same stage with international acts like Mario, Movado, Young (U.S) Lloyd (U.S), Kas (Nigeria), Cabbo Snoop (Angola), Duncan Mighty (Nigeria), Stephanie Benson (UK/Ghana).
 She released "Odo" as her official hit single in July 2010.

 Philanthropy

 As part of her social responsibility, Raquel has voluntarily been a mentor for a private charity within her local community in Ghana called Christ Humanitarian Foundation (CHF).
 She acts as a public advocate for the foundation to help them raise funds each year.